parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

 # Printing generated code

 In this tutorial, use the example of row-wise summation from the previous tutorial.
 However, instead of calling the decorated functions, we use explicit APIs exposed by ParPy to generate low-level code and later execute it.
 The code shown in this example is found at `examples/print.py` in the ParPy repository.
+From the root of the repository, run the example using `python examples/print.py`.

 ## Row-wise summation